Fourwing saltbush

 - Is Fourwing saltbush good for the Colorado Front Range?

-- Yes.
-Fourwing saltbush is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, Fourwing saltbush is a well-suited shrub for Colorado's Front Range.

 - How big does Fourwing saltbush get?